mbcanderson/ts-spreadsheet/README.md

 #### `compileExecutionOrder`

-You don't need to worry about ordering your cells, typesheet handles it.
+You don't need to worry about ordering your cells, type-sheet handles it.
 This function determines the order of cell evaluation based on dependencies.
 You won't need to call this directly, it is called internally by `processRows`.

 ```typescript
 function compileExecutionOrder<Schema, ISchema>(